pbrisson85/runReportsOnPrem/README.md

 - Priorities:

+  - Get detail on sales YTD when the from and to date are changed from default does not work.
+It is pulling a different date range
+  - Refactor

   - Fix data: size on COD should be Mkt or Scrod but is listed as any
   - In freeze/Brand/Size customer drilldown on fresh subtotal.
 Then item drilldown on MADI00.
 The FG inven is on the total but not on the lines.
   - Sales order detail net sales price is wrong on the walmart case items.